bitcolorine/Je-suis-eclectique/_posts/2014-11-15-why-do-we-fight-our-desires.md

 But so many questions I do have.

 When do you know when a piece is ready to be shown to the world?

 Where do you find someone to give you honest feedback in a world where the slightest adivice costs you hundreds of dollars?

 How do you scan your work and how to you make sure you are cleaning it up correctly in Photoshop?

 Is it allowed to modify your work in Photoshop?

 What do I want to ultimately make?

 What is my style?

 What if I get bored with my style?

 How do I stop compulsively looking at other people's work and feeling like you have three mountains to climb?

-But most of all, how do I take the turn into making art that could potentially sell and finance this obsession of mine?
+But most of all, how do I take the turn into making art that could potentially sell and finance this obsession of mine without feeling strange and treacherous?

-And how do I combine it with web development?
-Do I have to sacrifice one or the other?
+And how do I combine it with web development? *Do I have to sacrifice one or the other?*

 From an accidental watercolor class on Skillshare, my whole life has been put into question.
 All my plans and my focus which had already cost me blood, sweat and tears with web development are going into the back-burner.
 My husband watches me from afar, how I spend money on classes and books and art materials, how I have to have a scanner NOW, how I can't sleep because I want to keep drawing and painting and in the deep corners of my mind, I don't allow myself to dream.